 Getting a new client in the B2B industry is much more complicated than in the B2C.
-According to the Aberdeen Group, B2B buying cycles are getting longer.
+The B2B sales cycles are getting longer.
 In fact, according to the Aberdeen Group C-level executives, VPs, and Directors across several B2B industries provided the following reasons why:

 - 77% agreed that they conduct a more detailed ROI analysis before making a purchase decision.